Chris Gould: Professional career

-After going undrafted in the 2008 NFL Draft, Gould spent two years out of football.
-He then signed with Chicago Rush of the Arena Football League in 2010.
+After going undrafted in the 2008 NFL draft, Gould spent two years out of football.
+He would go on to return to the sport, however, signing with the Chicago Rush of the Arena Football League in 2010.
 Gould spent two seasons with the Rush before signing with the Arizona Rattlers in 2012, where he was a member of the ArenaBowl XXV champions.

 Coaching career

 In 2012, Gould joined the Syracuse Orange football team's staff as special teams quality control coach.
 Two years later, he joined the Denver Broncos to serve the same position.
 On February 7, 2016, Gould was part of the Broncos coaching staff that won Super Bowl 50.
 In the game, the Broncos defeated the Carolina Panthers by a score of 24–10.
 In January 2017, he was promoted to assistant special teams coach for the Broncos.
 On February 7, 2022, the Broncos announced that Gould would not be retained for the 2022 season.

 On February 19, 2022, Gould was hired by the Los Angeles Chargers to serve as the team's assistant special teams coach for the 2022 season.